-Investigators: Elizabeth Connick, MD (right), Lori Fantry, MD, and Anca Georgescu, MD
+Investigators: Elizabeth Connick, MD (right) and Lori Fantry, MD

 This study is funded by the National Heart, Lung, and Blood Institute, with additional infrastructure support provided by the National Institute of Allergy and Infectious Diseases.
 People infected with HIV are at risk for cardiovascular disease (CVD).
 The study will evaluate the use of pitavastatin to reduce the risk of CVD in adults infected with HIV who are on antiretroviral therapy (ART).

 The aim of this proposal to: 1) to determine the influence of chronic insufficient sleep (< 6.5 hours/night) on vascular endothelial vasodilator and fibrinolytic function in antiretroviral-treated older HIV-1-seropositive adults; and 2) whether increasing habitual sleep duration and quality will improve vascular health in this population.

 “Pathogenesis and Genetics of Disseminated or Refractory Coccidioidomycosis”